aroudaki/app-builder/docs/architecture_design_and_execution_plan.md

     }

     async initialize(): Promise<void> {
-      // Create isolated Docker container for this conversation this.containerId = await this.runtime.createContainer({
+      // Create isolated, temporary Docker container for this conversation this.containerId = await this.runtime.createContainer({
         conversationId: this.conversationId,
         image: 'app-builder-base:latest',